Kelowna: Demographics

 Kelowna's population growth has been driven primarily by the movement of Canadians from BC and other provinces into this region, not by international immigration.
-Only 15.1% of the population is foreign born.
-On 10 February 2016, Statistics Canada declared the 3.1% Kelowna census metropolitan area growth rate as being the highest in Canada.
+Only 15.1% of the population is foreign-born.
+On February 10, 2016, Statistics Canada declared the 3.1% Kelowna census metropolitan area growth rate as being the highest in Canada.

 Religious groups

-According to the 2021 census, religious groups in Kelowna included:
+According to the 2021 census, the religious makeup of Kelowna was: